-The Lexus RX 350 is a vehicle that's comfortable in its own metal.
-And why wouldn't it be?
-Ever since its debut more than a decade ago, this midsize luxury crossover SUV has been a consumer favorite thanks to its plush ride, spacious interior, strong reliability record and appealing high-tech features.
-While the RX 350 doesn't promise much in the way of driving passion, its combination of comfort and convenience is hard to top for a luxury crossover.
+Ever since the RX 350's debut more than a decade ago, this midsize luxury crossover SUV has been a consumer favorite thanks to a plush ride, spacious interior, strong reliability record and appealing high-tech features.
+What the RX 350 lacks in the way of driving passion and spirit, however, is more than compensated for with comfort, convenience and luxury features.

 Current Lexus RX 350

 The Lexus RX 350 is a front- or all-wheel-drive midsize crossover that seats five.
 It's available in two trim levels: Base and F Sport.

 Base models are generously loaded, with key standard features that include a 3.5-liter V6 engine (295 horsepower, 268 pound-feet of torque), an eight-speed automatic transmission, 18-inch alloy wheels, LED headlights, a power liftgate, keyless ignition and entry, faux leather upholstery, an 8-inch infotainment display, Bluetooth, a smartphone-integrated navigation system, and a nine-speaker audio system.
 The Base model also features a suite of driver assistance and safety features such as a rearview camera, adaptive cruise control, lane departure warning, and forward collision warning with automatic emergency braking.